tester4school/litecoin-for-university/README.md

 ---------------------
 ---------------------
 ---------------------
 GREAT news!
 Dogecoin and Dash will be working also fast as litecoin, because they are forks of with this necessary part of code.
-I think customer knew it and that is wgy he want them.
+I think customer knew it and that is why he want them.
 Cool!